Captain Joe: (pensive) We don't deserve half the things we get. (laughs maniacally, then throws down his pen angrily) You're stuck here!

 Community has an episode where the guys are listening to a Video Will Pierce's mom left behind on a CD.
 The first track on Pierce's mother's CD is a recording of her pleading with him to understand the finality of death.
 The second track is hardcore gangsta rap.

-West Wing Has one of these, completely unintentionally.
+The West Wing has one of these, completely unintentionally.
 Season 1 ends with someone opening fire on the president and crowd and as the visual fades you hear "Who's been hit?
 Who's been hit?" and then...there's the exceedingly peppy end credits music.

-It's the same in any episode that ends on a serious note.
-The credits music is too damn happy.
+It's the same in any episode that ends on a serious note: the credits music is too damn happy!
+This is the fault of the DVD edition; during the original run, the end credits were almost always overdubbed with "Next on:" announcements.

 The show often does intentional versions of this trope too.
 The most extreme is probably "Take This Sabbath Day," where the episode alternates between the gut-wrenching, extremely dark A-plot of Bartlet debating whether or not to commute the sentence of a man on death row scheduled to be executed by midnight, and the side-splittingly hilarious B-plot of an extremely hungover Josh experiencing Disaster Dominoes while bickering with a congressional campaign manager.